Perioral dermatitis: Other Potential Causes

 Various other potential factors are suspected to cause or worsen perioral dermatitis; however, sufficient research has not been conducted to demonstrate a link as strong as that with corticosteroids.
 Hormonal changes may be linked to causing perioral dermatitis.
-Oral contraceptives (birth control pills) may also have a link as they significantly impact the hormonal balance of the people taking them.
+Oral contraceptives (birth control pills) may also have a link, as they significantly impact the hormonal balance of the people taking them.
 Hormones are natural chemicals in the body that act as messengers by relaying information to different parts of the body.
-These levels are normally regulated by the body; however, they can be changed by other factors such as oral contraceptives.
+The body normally regulates these levels; however, they can be changed by other factors such as oral contraceptives.
 Gastrointestinal (GI) changes may also be linked with perioral dermatitis.
 The GI system includes all the organs for food to be broken down, absorbed, and excreted out of the body.
 The condition may be potentially worsened by fluoridated toothpaste, excessive wind, or heat.
 The possibility of an association with wearing a veil has been documented as well.
 Some other miscellaneous factors include emotional stress, malabsorption, and latex gloves.

 Perioral dermatitis can also be caused by other factors, such as stress, oily secretions, and fluid intake, all of which were impacted as COVID cases increased, which further increased the rates of wearing masks.
-This, in turn, resulted in an increased level of stress and oil secretions along the face and decreased intake of water.
+This, in turn, resulted in increased levels of stress and oil secretions along the face and decreased water intake.